 Driving tests are changing

-After a consultation and trials across the country last year, the practical driving test is set to change later this year.
+After a consultation and trials across the country last year, the practical driving test is set to change.
 There are several changes which take into account new technology and more realistic driving scenarios and manoeuvres, with particular attention being paid to driving in rural areas.

 The main changes coming to Driving Tests In 2017